 Packaging is a strong cluster in the Roanoke Region with 1,900 people working for 60 packaging firms.
-Printing and packing companies in the region include a workforce that does everything from design and printing of packaging to packagaing materials on metal, plastic, or corrugated cardboard to to business forms to packaging for food and beverage products to printing.
+Printing and packing companies in the region include a workforce that does everything from design and printing of packaging to packaging materials on metal, plastic, or corrugated cardboard to business forms to packaging for food and beverage products to printing.

 Roanoke Region Strategic Advantages

 - In 2016, 12 percent of the Roanoke Region’s private sector workforce was employed in manufacturing, topping both Virginia (7.1 percent) and the U.S. (9.9 percent).

 - Area employers draw from a labor force of more than 300,000.

 - Products include high-end consumer packaging, coffee-table books, and plastic bags.

 - Abundant utilities — fiber, water, gas, and electricity — with electric rates below the national average.